MadhaviLathaYayavaram/Link-Tag/README.md

 ## StyleSheets ##

 Stylesheets are coded using CSS design and can be linked in a HTML document to import all the styles into the current elements like headers, paras, input, text, passwords etcetera.
 Anyways, the inline syles of the front-end document overwrite the styles specified in the linked stylesheets, as they do have higher priority.
+Event handlers can be declared for the link tag.

 ## Link Attributes ##